Relintai/pandemonium_engine_docs/usage/3d/lights_and_shadows.md

 The filter quality of shadows can be tweaked.
 This can be found in Project Settings -> Rendering -> Quality -> Shadows.
-Godot supports no filter, PCF5 and PCF13.
+Pandemonium supports no filter, PCF5 and PCF13.

 ![](img/shadow_pcf1.png)